10-minute Emacs for Clojure

 If you’re not crazy about the current colortheme, do “M-x load-theme RET” then hit TAB to tab-complete and see the list of built-in choices available (then type the name and hit Enter to try it out).

-To set Emacs to always use a given color theme, edit the
+To set Emacs to always use a given color theme — for example, zenburn — add this line near the end of your ~/.emacs file:

 10-minute Emacs Tutorial